ShooterAndy/Dicecord/README.md

 * **Andrey Larionov** - *Initial work* - [ShooterAndy](https://github.com/ShooterAndy)

-See also the list of [contributors](https://github.com/ShooterAndy/Dicecord/contributors) (if any) who participated in this project.
+See also the list of [contributors](https://github.com/ShooterAndy/Dicecord/contributors) who participated in this project.

 ## License